praabindhp/Stack_ADT-Linked_List/README.md

 The major problem with the stack implemented using an array is, it works only for a fixed number of data values.
 That means the amount of data must be specified at the beginning of the implementation itself.
 Stack implemented using an array is not suitable, when we don't know the size of data which we are going to use.
 A stack data structure can be implemented by using a linked list data structure.
 The stack implemented using linked list can work for an unlimited number of values.
 That means, stack implemented using linked list works for the variable size of data.
 So, there is no need to fix the size at the beginning of the implementation.
 The Stack implemented using linked list can organize as many data values as we want.

+In linked list implementation of a stack, every new element is inserted as 'top' element.
+That means every newly inserted element is pointed by 'top'.
+Whenever we want to remove an element from the stack, simply remove the node which is pointed by 'top' by moving 'top' to its previous node in the list.
+The next field of the first element must be always NULL.

 Stack Operations using Linked List
 To implement a stack using a linked list, we need to set the following things before implementing actual operations.